yuchengkuo/gatsby-practice/src/projects/building-first-fs-racecar/Building the first racecar to compete in FS.md

 > **Reach out & Look for help**

 We first pitched this idea to the experienced and alumus, looking for advice and potential assistances.
-Thankfully we received many encouragement and valuable advice, which became a huge boost for us.
+Thankfully we received many encouragement and valuable advice, which turned into a huge boost for us.

-We recruited more members first from acquaintances, and then started building more presence through some campaigns (club festival, etc) to reach out to those with different background.
-It's a challenge to infect others when we had nothing but only passionate heart.
+And we recruited more members first from acquaintances, and then built more presence through some campaigns(club festival etc) to reach out to those with different background.
+It’s a challenge when we had nothing but a passionate heart🔥.

 Finally we spent time visiting other experienced team, [NTHU Racing](https://www.facebook.com/NTHU.Racing), [STUST Racing](https://www.facebook.com/ST.RacingTeam2005/?__xts__[0]=68.ARD6dIyZilqk1uWFs-2tal3jqum-tGOrWlqmzZVZRlhM9mW5JkQEX3w4p4Ee-CbjqM8sxNsQi_UpwImqGqg0_1h2_Cqb6ust-OEe21oNua7RTE9Cgh_4w73zJVy1NEAYVoMyqoJ92G0XyovMTsmCvl5Ulu0MxDvsNajepXnEHjabh7tCA737sUjHO_imM0rMiJE1Aho5Oau2vTvqs04WbvS52rBhQiWOAWhxYmaZechghCb85jS38AbZKPuR9ZbTcWtPGqBL_gNNp2p6a4tsdQU9CnX6E63wKvR6MVlLUYRqOl_JNDGtNw), and [Taipei Tech Racing](https://www.facebook.com/TaipeiTechRacing/).
 Actually seeing what they've built and listening to their stories really taught us a lot (and realized it's going to be tough.🤞🏼)

 On the other hand, often time we found ourselves lost in sudden amout of information🤯, filtering and transforming them into future plans were what we managed to learned.

-<Carousel
-  image={[
-    {
-      img: props.localImages[5],
-      caption: `Visiting Taipei Tech Racing @ Jul 2018`, },
-    {
-      img: props.localImages[6],
-      caption: `Early meeting @ Feb 2018`,
-    },
-    {
-      img: props.localImages[7],
-      caption: `Visiting NTHU Racing @ Oct 2018`,
-    },
-    {
-      img: props.localImages[8],
-      caption: `Learning modeling from experienced @ Dec 2018`, },
-  ]}
-/>

-###### 02

 ## Design